 Dream Boy is produced by Rebecca Eisenberg.
 Mark Giberson is associate producer.
 Greg Copeland and Christopher Sepulveda are consulting producers.

-Dream Boy’s understudy cast (Brian Brennan, Nick Brovender, Elliott Mayer, Ron Morehouse, Lizzy Rich, Alexis Simpson, Sam Sonenshine, and Garrett Walter) will have their own dedicated performance on Wednesday February 17.
+Dream Boy’s understudy cast (Brian Brennan, Nick Brovender, Elliott Mayer, Ron Morehouse, Lizzy Rich, Alexis Simpson, Sam Sonenshine, and Garrett Walters) will have their own dedicated performance on Wednesday February 17.

 Though perhaps not as cutting edge as it was when Jim Grimsley wrote it two decades ago, Dream Boy will remain relevant as long as sexual abusers and violent homophobes make the nightly news.
 Darkly seductive and mysteriously moody, it is Celebration Theatre at its best.
 (Just make sure to sit in the front row.)